Directory

 Profile

-Dr. Darrow has taught Russian history, The West in the World and other European history courses at UD since 1996.
-His research related to the politics of census taking and agrarian reform in the Russian Empire has received support from the National Endowment for the Humanities and the International Research and Exchange Board.
-Dr. Darrow has served as director of the International Studies Program and as the director of the University Honors Program.
+Dr. Darrow had taught Russian history, The West in the World and other European history courses since he had arrived at UD in 1996.
+His research related to the politics of census taking and agrarian reform in the Russian Empire received support from the National Endowment for the Humanities and the International Research and Exchange Board.
+Dr. Darrow served as director of the International Studies Program and University Honors Program.

 Research interests